 Established working hours

-According to article 7º, XIII of the Federal Constitution, working hours in Brazil should not exceed 44 hours a week and preferentially, 8 hours a day.
-In this case, the employee would have to work 4 hours on Saturday, so what happens in many companies is that employees would work extra 48 min every day in order to take Saturday off.
+According to the Federal Constitution, working hours in Brazil should not exceed 44 hours a week and preferentially, 8 hours a day.
+In this case, the employee would have to work 4 hours on Saturday, so what happens in many companies is that employees would work an extra 48 min every day in order to take Saturday off.

-Depending on the job, there are conventions between companies and Unions, and then employees will work more than 8 hours a day.
-That’s the case for nurses, guards and other professionals whose job is essential to society.
+Depending on the job, there are sometimes conventions between companies and unions, and then employees will work more than 8 hours a day.
+This is the case for nurses, guards and other professionals whose job is essential to society.

-Every employee working under the CLT regulation has the right of a 30-day rest every 12 months of work.
-If by the time an employee is dismissed he has not taken his vacations, then the employer is obliged to pay him 1/3 extra of the total vacations value.
+Every employee working under the CLT regulation has the right to a 30-day rest for every 12 months of work.
+If by the time an employee is dismissed they have not taken their vacation, then the employer is obliged to pay them a 1/3 extra of the total vacation value.

-The 13th salary is a gratification equivalent to a month salary and paid in two installments.
+The 13th salary is a gratification equivalent to a months salary and paid in two installments.
 In Brazil, it is paid in November and December.
-It is the equivalent to Christmas bonus in countries like Germany, Argentina and Portugal.
+It is the equivalent to a Christmas bonus in countries like Germany, Argentina and Portugal.

 FGTS – Fundo de garantia por tempo de service

-Aviso prévio is a notification that must be given by both employee and employer when they are no longer willing to work together.
+Aviso prévio is a notification that must be given by both the employee and employer when the employee is fired.
 This notification must be given one month prior to the dismissal.

-What happens in many companies is a practice called “aviso indenizado”, meaning that the company would rather pay the employee extra 30 days of work without having him as an employee anymore than having him working for 30 days, aware that he is going to be fired.
+What happens in many companies is a practice called aviso indenizado, meaning that the company would rather pay the employee an extra 30 days of work without having them as an employee rather than having them working for 30 days, aware that they are going to be fired.

-This measure is adopted because employees who are aware that will be fired within 30 days can cause several problems to the company and be a negative influence among other workers.
-By law, the employee who quits should also reimburse the company for his leave, but this is rarely charged by employers.
+This measure is adopted because employees who are aware that they will be fired within 30 days can cause several problems for the company and be a negative influence among other workers.
+By law, an employee that resigns should also reimburse the company for their vacation, but this is rarely charged by employers.

-The Federal Constitution establishes that pregnant women can take off 120 days of leave.
-Also, with the exception of those working on trial period, they cannot be fired once the pregnancy has been found out and five months after the baby was born.
-Fathers have the right of taking five days off when their kids are born as well.
+The Federal Constitution establishes that pregnant women can take 120 days leave.
+Also, with the exception of those working on a trial period, they cannot be fired once the pregnancy has been disclosed and five months after the baby is born.
+Fathers also have the right to take five days off when their children are born.

 Transportation and meals

 Brazilian employers are obliged to cover its employees’ transportation costs and provide a meal for those working 8 hours a day.
-But just like it happens with working hours, supervision is not very efficient as well and many companies do not offer any meal for its employees, and in some cases, the space provided for them to prepare/heat their meals is precarious.
+However, just like it happens with working hours, supervision is not very efficient and many companies do not offer any meal for its employees, and in some cases, the space provided for them to prepare/heat their meals is precarious.

 I will sue you!

 As previously mentioned in this article, Brazilians love to sue their employers.
 It is a cultural behavior, a way to make “easy money”.
-Aware of that, many companies decide to operate illegally and wait to see if the employee is going to sue them or not.
-In many cases, this practice is a lot cheaper than working under proper regulation.
+Aware of this, many companies decide to operate illegally and wait to see if the employee is going to sue them or not.
+In many cases, this practice is a lot cheaper than working under proper regulations.

-Brazil is said to be the country with the higher number of labor claims in the world.
-In 2010, this number was of almost 3 million claims.
-Specialists point out that one of the major reasons why there are so many labor claims going on in Brazil is that the Brazilian law is outdated and protects the employee.
+Brazil is said to be the country with the highest number of labour claims in the world.
+In 2010, this was almost 3 million claims.
+Specialists point out that one of the major reasons why there are so many labour claims going on in Brazil is that Brazilian laws are outdated and protects the employee.

-Also, the Brazilian regulation is so extensive and confusing that it is hard to keep up with all the requirements.
+Also, Brazilian regulations are so extensive and confusing that it is hard to keep up with all the requirements.
 Employers must be very careful about their work policy or employees will definitely find a reason to sue them (and will probably win).